gvocale/kirby-to-json/README.md

 I will then use these json in Gatsby to access the data, rather then Kirby's original .txt files.

+# Develop

 If you want to use PHP's built-in server, you have to start it up with Kirby's router:

 ```sh
 php -S localhost:8000 kirby/router.php
 ```

+# Run

+Open in your browser http://localhost:8000/run